 DRAGGING CANOE: History of this most feared Cherokee War Chief.
 His common staying was "We are not yet conquered!" as he led the Chickamauga's in battle against the white settlers.
 At one point when Richard Henderson pushed for more land by attempting to buy a "road to Kaintuckee", Dragging Canoe could stand it no longer, he said "We have given you this, why do you ask for more?
 You have bought a fair land.
 When you have this you have all.
 There is no more game left between the Watauga and the Cumberland.
 There is a cloud hanging over it.
 You will find its settlement dark and bloody."
 This prophecy was to be fulfilled by Dragging Canoe as he continually attacked the white settlers until his death March 1, 1792.
 This page is a work in progress and I update it as time permits me to work on the history and legend of the "dragon", Dragging Canoe!

-SARCOIDOSIS: My wife's history of over twenty years of suffering with Sarcoidosis is also a primary reason for the initial interest in web pages.
-We have been contacted by people from all over the world and have provided help from just letting them know that someone else in the world has the same symptoms to sharing the frustration of not being able to get any medical help or understanding for this little known health problem.
+SARCOIDOSIS: My wife's history of over twelve years of suffering with Sarcoidosis is also a primary reason for the initial interest in web pages.
+We have contacted people from all over the world and have provided help from just letting them know that someone else in the world has the same symptoms to sharing the frustration of not being able to get any medical help or understanding for this little known health problem.
 Her story continues to unfold as we learn to live with the effects of Sarcoidosis and the side effects of its primary steriod treatment, prednisone.
+Fanny has recently started a new approach to treating Sarcoidosis.
 If you have Sarcoidosis related questions e-mail her at:Fanny's Sarcoidosis Questions

 HISTORY: Early Tennessee history, Cherokee history (especially Nancy Ward and Dragging Canoe), and early US history are areas of interest.